The Trojan llama

 Project from 2015 Allocated sum 481 000,00 €

-Precirix (formerly Camel-IDS) is a private biopharmaceutical company, born in 2014 within the VUB (Vrije Universiteit Brussel).
-This start-up develops and manufactures precision radiopharmaceuticals based on llama-derived antibodies that deliver radioactive isotopes to cancer cells in a highly targeted manner.
+Precirix (formerly Camel-IDS) is a biotech company located in Jette (B) that was founded in 2014 as part of the VUB (Vrije Universiteit Brussel).
+It develops and manufactures precision radiopharmaceuticals based on llama-derived antibodies that deliver radioactive isotopes to cancer cells in a highly targeted manner.

 Targeted radiotherapy, how does it work?